 Ok, so I'm hearing the song from Top Gun, but the message is clear.

 The rose coloured glass are off, commitment, obligation, routines, set in.
 Things change and we start to question our relationship.
-In many cases the answer is very simple, and I'll share it with you at the end.
-But first 5 big reasons why that lovin feeling seems gone, gone, gone...
+So here are 5 big reasons why that lovin feeling seems gone, gone, gone...

 1. Lack of communication.
 This major thorn in the side of numerous relationships is a major cause of lack of passion, lack of sex, lack of motivation, lack of fun, lack of certainty; well lack.